-We pride ourselves in providing quality cost-effective services, whether your project is small or large, simple or highly complex.
+We pride ourselves in providing quality cost-effective professional Russian translation services, whether your project is small or large, simple or highly complex.

 Russian is spoken in Russia and most of the former Soviet countries including Armenia, Azerbaijan, Belarus, Bulgaria, Canada, China, Czech Republic, Estonia, Finland, Georgia, Greece, Israel, Kazakhstan, Kyrgyzstan, Latvia, Lithuania and Moldova.

 Russian (русский язык, transliteration: russkiy yazyk, Russian pronunciation: [ˈruskʲɪj jɪˈzɨk]) is the most geographically widespread language of Eurasia, the most widely spoken of the Slavic languages, and the largest native language in Europe.
 Russian belongs to the family of Indo-European languages and is one of three to four living members of the East Slavic languages, the others being Belarusian and Ukrainian (and possibly Rusyn, often considered a dialect of Ukrainian).

 Written examples of Old East Slavonic are attested from the 10th century onwards.
 The earliest known writing in Russia dates from the 11th century and was found at Novgorod.
 The main languages written in an early version of the Cyrillic alphabet were Old Russian and Old Church Slavonic.
 Russian started appearing in writing regularly during the reign of Peter the Great (1672-1725) who introduced a revised alphabet and encouraged authors to use a literary style closer to their spoken language.
 The dialect of Moscow was used as the basis for written Russian.